Sussex: Healthcare

-The Sussex County Hospital (now the Royal Sussex County Hospital) was founded in 1828 at Brighton whilst the Sussex County Mental Asylum (later 'St. Francis Hospital' and now the Princess Royal Hospital) was founded in 1859 in the centre of county at Haywards Heath.
+The Sussex County Hospital (now the Royal Sussex County Hospital) was founded in 1828 at Brighton while the Sussex County Mental Asylum (later 'St. Francis Hospital' and now the Princess Royal Hospital) was founded in 1859 in the centre of county at Haywards Heath.

 Sussex's first medical school, the Brighton and Sussex Medical School, was set up in 2002.
 In 2011 the four Sussex NHS primary care trusts (PCTs) joined forces to become NHS Sussex.
 The Major Trauma Centre at the Royal Sussex County Hospital is the Major Trauma Centre for Sussex with the Sussex's other hospitals acting as trauma units.
 It is one of only five major trauma centres across the NHS's South of England area.
 The hospital also houses the Sussex Cancer Centre which serves most of Sussex.

 Culture

 Sussex has a centuries-old reputation for being separate and culturally distinct from the rest of England.
 The people of Sussex have a reputation for independence of thought and have an aversion to being pushed around, as expressed through the Sussex motto, We wunt be druv.
 Sussex is known for its strong tradition of bonfire celebrations and its proud musical heritage.
 Sussex in the first half of the 20th century was a major centre for modernism, and saw many radical artists and writers move to its seaside towns and countryside.

 The county is home to the Brighton Festival and the Brighton Fringe, England's largest arts festival.
 Brighton Pride is one of the UK's largest and oldest gay pride parades and other pride events take place at most other major towns including Crawley, Eastbourne, Hastings and Worthing.
 Chichester is home to the Chichester Festival Theatre and Pallant House Gallery.